sjg20/labgrid/contrib/u-boot/index.rst

 ====== ====================================================

 Purpose:
     Invoke this in the U-Boot source tree.
-It builds U-Boot for the given target and starts it on the target, ensures that U-Boot starts correctly, then brings up an interactive U-Boot prompt.
+It builds U-Boot for the given target, starts it on the target, ensures that U-Boot starts correctly, then brings up an interactive U-Boot prompt.
 Any build errors are reported and abort the process.
 If U-Boot fails to boot, an error is reported.